spidersocks/unified-backend/content/en/courses/chinese_programs.md

 ### Overview
 A comprehensive curriculum for students aged 2-12, focusing on language comprehension, expression, reading development, and writing skills.
 Each course emphasizes progressive learning aligned with traditional values.

+Note: Targets below are typical and will be adjusted for each child after a short diagnostic assessment.
+Course language: Putonghua (Mandarin).
+Cantonese available by arrangement.

 ### Age Groups and Course Objectives
 #### **2-3 Years Old (PN Course: Yi - Righteousness)**
 **Listen**: Learn basic commands (e.g., "circle," "connect," "sit") through multimedia and in-class activities.